root-project/root/docbook/users-guide/GettingStarted.md

 -   *New Canvas*: creates a new canvas window in the current ROOT session.

--   *Open…*: popup a dialog to open a file.
+-   *Open...*: popup a dialog to open a file.

 -   *Close Canvas*: close the canvas window.